MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2007-end-of-support.md

 The cutover migration method is great for small organizations that don't have very many mailboxes, want to get to Microsoft 365 quickly, and don't want to deal with some of the complexities of the other methods.
 But it's also somewhat limited because it should be completed in a week or less and because it requires users to reconfigure their Outlook profiles.
 While cutover migration can handle up to 2,000 mailboxes, we strongly recommend you migrate a maximum of 150 mailboxes with this method.
 If you try to migrate more than 150 mailboxes, you could run out of time to transfer all the mailboxes before your deadline, and your IT support staff may get overwhelmed helping users reconfigure Outlook.

-If you're thinking about doing a cutover migration, here are a few things to think consider:
+If you're thinking about doing a cutover migration, here are a few things to consider:

 - Microsoft 365 will need to connect to your Exchange 2007 servers using Outlook Anywhere over TCP port 443;